YahuiCheng/LPFSTNet/README.md

 # LPFSTNet
-This is the code and dataset to the paper "LPFSTNet: A Lightweight and Parameter-Free Head Attention-based Student-Teacher Network for Fast 3D Industrial Anomaly Detection" by Yahui Cheng, Junchao Chen, Guojun Wen, Xianhua Tan, Xingyue Liu.
+This is the code and dataset to the paper "LPFSTNet: A Lightweight and Parameter-Free Head Attention-based Student-Teacher Network for Fast 3D Industrial Anomaly Detection" by Yahui Cheng, Junchao Chen, Guojun Wen, Xianhua Tan and Xingyue Liu.

 ### Code